 When you are sitting there until 3:00 p.m. and still have no idea what to prepare for dinner, you are likely to go for a take-out meal.
-Always plan ahead and that will save you so much time and money.
-Plus, home food is always healthier.
+So, plan ahead and that will save you so much time and money.

 We only do our grocery shopping once a week.
 It saves my time, money, gas and energy just going once each week.
 And this makes me more time that could focus on my work on weekdays.